RIMPAC: RIMPAC 1996

 RIMPAC 1996 involved more than 48 ships and 200 aircraft.
 Among these vessels were the US carriers Independence, Kitty Hawk and their respective carrier battle groups.
 Like in RIMPAC '94, the Independence conducted air operations against the Kitty Hawk battle group.

-This exercise was notable for the accidental shooting down of an US Navy aircraft by a JMSDF vessel.
+This exercise was notable for the accidental shooting down of a US Navy aircraft by a JMSDF vessel.
 On 3 June 1996, an A-6E SWIP Intruder from VA-115 (NF-500, BuNo 155704) based on board the Independence was shot down around 1600 mi west of Hawaii by CWIS fire from JDS Yūgiri.